 - Insurance / Cargo Protection and Customs Brokerage

-Buyers are able to select these services on the search page.
-These can be either provided by a third party or by the Sellers themselves.
+Shippers are able to select these services on the search page.
+These can be either provided by a Logistics Seller or a Third-Party Seller.

-- Disbursement Fee This fee will occur when Duties and Taxes are paid through a Third Party Customs Broker facilitated by Freightos.com and the Buyer chooses to pay by Credit Card.
+- Disbursement Fee This fee will occur when duties and taxes are paid through a Third-Party Seller providing customs brokerage, facilitated by Freightos.com, and the Shipper chooses to pay by credit or debit card.

-- Quotes appear in USD, GBP or EUR, depending on the Buyer’s country location.
-Buyers can change their default currency on Freightos.com.
+- Quotes appear in USD, GBP or EUR, depending on the Shipper’s country location.
+Shipper’s can change their default currency on Freightos.com.

-- Rates can be submitted to Freightos.com by a Seller in any currency and will be converted to the Buyer’s currency at the time of quoting.
+- Rates can be submitted to Freightos.com by a Seller in any currency and will be converted to the Shipper’s currency at the time of quoting.